-The Office of the Fire Marshall offered additional comments on the site layout depicted on the PPS, which are incorporated by reference herein.
-These comments relate to the dead end of proposed Alley 2, the addressing of units, the minimum distance between sticks of attached units, and the provision of safe fire access.
-Specifically, the comments recommend the applicant consult the National Fire Protection Association Standard 80A: Recommended Practice for Protection of Buildings from Exterior Fire Exposures, for guidance on recommended fire separation between buildings.
-The comments also state concern that the minimum 150-foot distance from fire access roads to personnel doors is not shown to be provided on an all-weather, walkable surface for certain units.
-The comments recommend additional sidewalks in specific locations; these recommended sidewalks, along with additional sidewalks recommended by staff, which will help provide direct access to the units, are described in the Bicycle/Pedestrian finding of this technical staff report.
+At the time of staff's review of PPS 4-19053, the Office of the Fire Marshall offered comments on the site layout depicted on that PPS (a site layout replicated on the subject PPS).
+Those comments related to the dead end of proposed Alley 2, the addressing of units, the minimum distance between sticks of attached units, and the provision of safe fire access.
+Specifically, the comments recommended the applicant consult the National Fire Protection Association Standard 80A: Recommended Practice for Protection of Buildings from Exterior Fire Exposures, for guidance on recommended fire separation between buildings.
+The comments also stated concern that the minimum 150-foot distance from fire access roads to personnel doors is not shown to be provided on an all-weather, walkable surface for certain units.
+The comments recommended additional sidewalks in specific locations.
+Though these comments were not re-submitted for the subject PPS, because the site layout has not changed between PPS 4-19053 and PPS 4-21052, staff believes they are still of concern.